 The prize winners Ryan Thorpe and Rachel Chang received the prize for their novel approach to detect and purify water contaminated with Shigella, E. coli, Salmonella, and Cholera.
 H.R.H.
 Crown Princess Victoria of Sweden presented the prize at an award ceremony at Grand Hotel on the 29th of August.

 The winner’s motivation is to eliminate millions of human deaths each year.
 The project developed a unique, rapid, and sensitive method to identify, quantify and control water contaminants.

-Rachel Chang was overwhelmed with feelings and emotions when it stood clear that her team had won the prize.
+Rachel Chang was overwhelmed with feelings and emotions when it stood clear that his team has won the prize.

 “All the projects here are absolutely amazing, truly of the highest quality.
-So, to be able to win such an achievement, it feels incredible”, she said.
+So, to be able to win such an achievement, it feels incredible”, he said.